vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/webhook-behaviors.md

 ### Some terms

-- Shared secret - this a string which is only known to Cloud Director and the webHook server (`_internal_key`).
+- Shared secret - this a string which is only known to VMware Cloud Director and the webHook server (`_internal_key`).
 This shared secret will be used to generate the signature header
 - Signature header (`x-vcloud-signature`) - This is a custom header sent with each webHook request.
 It consists of three parts:
   - `algorithm` (`hmac-sha512`) - this is the algorithm used to generate the signature
   - `headers` (`host date (request-target) digest`) - this shows what is included in the base string which is signed to create the signature